This post may contain affiliate links that help Mike keep the posts coming but cost you zero extra. Please see my disclosure page for more details.

-A mother was standing with her hand on the shoulder a little girl who must have been her 2 year old daughter.
+A mother was standing with her hand on the shoulder a little girl who must have been her 2-year-old daughter.
 Just waiting patiently.
 Waiting for me to finish playing with the ‘toy.’
 The girl hadn’t said anything as I think I saw the mother mouthing, “He’s almost done, honey.”

 I instantly grabbed my coffee cup (yes it was 4:00 and yes it was turning into the kind of day when you need that second cup), put my sunglasses on, pivoted on my right foot to make a 180, and stood.
 I stood quickly and with force.
-About half way up I noticed my sunglasses flying off my head and the coffee cup flipping toward the ground – then I saw stars and fell backwards.
+About halfway up I noticed my sunglasses flying off my head and the coffee cup flipping toward the ground – then I saw stars and fell backward.
 I didn’t go down but I stumbled.
 It’s been many moons since I had felt this feeling but a few seconds later I recognized what had happened.

 I was so in the music-making zone that I didn’t take stock of my surroundings to notice the bridge over my right shoulder.